 EES participates in Vermont’s Child Passenger Safety Program, Be Seat Smart.
 If you need car seat help, contact our technician, Katrina; free car seats are available to eligible low-income families.
 Our Certified Child Passenger Safety Technician is available to provide car seat checks, and installation assistance, by appointment, to any caregiver in Windham County.

-For families with at least one child under the age 7.
 The Housing Support Specialist (HSS) works with

 families to transition and gain affordable housing.